-To designate one or more files for edit.
+To designate one or more files, or a stream, for edit.

 checkpoint

 A backup copy of the underlying metadata at a particular moment in time.
 A checkpoint can recreate db.user, db.protect, and other db. files.
 See also metadata.